angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 where you need to find {B}{B}{B} to actually cast Doomsday itself (and on occasion firing off a discard spell).
 This is why in regards to manabase I prize {U} over {B} and run a basic Island.
-It's also why every fetchable land in my deck has the Island subtype and my fetch configuration is Island centric.
+It's also why every fetchable land in my deck has the Island subtype and my fetch configuration is Island-centric.

 ### I Hate Relying on the Top of my Deck

 The games that I lose which annoy me the most are the ones where it has gone a bit long and I am waiting for *that one card* to win.
 The worst is when *that one card* is literally any card with the text "draw a card" on it.
-Often it's vs UGx control piles and I have Doomsday, mana, protection in abundance but the gamestate is such where I cannot do a PTT pile so all I need is any method to dig into the pile post resolution.
-These are the losses that stick in my mind even more so than the turn 1 blowouts with :card[Blood Moon] against Moon Stompy or the "needed to dodge :card[Dz] one time" vs. Delver.
+Often it's vs. UGx control piles and I have Doomsday, mana, protection in abundance but the gamestate is such where I cannot do a PTT pile so all I need is any method to dig into the pile post resolution.
+These are the losses that stick in my mind even more so than the turn 1 blowouts with :card[Blood Moon] against Moon Stompy or the "needed to dodge :card[Daze] one time" vs. Delver.
 As a result I run as many cantrips as I can reasonably fit into the deck whilst still trying to retain the elements of the *Turbo* style.
-This is why you will see some number of :card[Pre] in the deck alongside :card[Con] and the normal cantrip/cycler suite.
+This is why you will see some number of :card[Pre] in the deck alongside :card[Con] and the normal cantrip and cycler suite.

 ### I Tend to be Fast to Cast Doomsday, But Slow After it Resolves